esdc-edsc/label-generator/README.md

 ## Requirements

-In order to run the scripts in this project you will need to have all the depenancies installed.
+In order to run the scripts in this project you will need to have all the dependencies installed.
 You will also need to be able to provide information about the project you want to add the labels to.

 ### Details